February 02, 2022 • 217 Views

 Answers can tell a lot about your people strategy and its effectiveness.
 No one would bring their friend to an uncomfortable workplace.
 No one.

-Apart from everything else, the information about the motivation level gives you an understanding of what productivity rate you should expect.
+Apart from everything else, the information about the internal motivation level gives you an understanding of what productivity rate you should expect.

 Print them out later and attach them to the wall in the meeting room.
 It is an insight for managers and a chance to pull people together and break the ice.
+Also, it can help to reevaluate company policies, in case the answers are not corresponding with them.

 Having such an opportunity, everyone would change what does not suit them personally.
 This question is a deep well of ideas and inspiration for improving processes and corporate culture.